 - Experts: In order to demonstrate the seriousness of your injuries and explain to a court how the defendant’s wrongdoing was their cause, you will probably need to hire and prepare expert witnesses to testify at your trial.

-- Communications: Letters, faxes, emails, phone calls, and other communications are part and parcel of cases.
-They toll every award and minimizing them can save you real money.
+- Communications: Letters, faxes, emails, phone calls, and other communications are essential parts of every case, but their cost adds up and minimizing them can save you real money.

-How I Can Maximize The Value Of My Pedestrian Accident Award?
+How can I Maximize the Value of my Pedestrian Accident Award?

-First, work with your attorney to save where possible and reduce the number of unnecessary expenses.
+First, seek medical attention immediately after the accident and request copies of your medical records.
+Second, work with your attorney to save where possible and reduce the number of unnecessary expenses.
 Costs can pile up quickly so it's important to act sooner rather than later.
-Second, seek medical attention immediately after the accident and request copies of your medical history and treatment.
-Third, keep receipts and records of costs and losses related to the pedestrian accident including hospital bills, ambulance charges, prescription costs, travel tolls, lost wages, and property damage.
-Fourth, contact an attorney so he or she can begin setting up the foundation for your case.
-Finally, avoid contact with the other party.
-Speaking only through your counsel will ensure you don't tarnish the worth of your case.
+Third, keep receipts and records of costs and losses related to your pedestrian accident including hospital bills, ambulance charges, prescription costs, travel tolls, lost wages, and property damage.
+Fourth, contact an experienced pedestrian injury attorney so he or she can begin setting the foundation for your case.
+Finally, avoid contact with the other party or parties involved in the accident.
+Communicate only through your legal counsel to help ensure you don't compromise your case.